twentyOne2x/attnmarkets-docs/pages/mechanics/how-it-works-nontechnical.md

 ## 6. Step five: how repayment works

-Every time new revenue hits the revenue account while a deal is open:
+Every time new revenue hits the revenue account while a position is open:

 1. The attn logic checks:
    - which product positions are active,